raspberrychris/kidselectricvehicle/content/Reviews/ride-on-electric-bumper-car-for-kids.md

 ### Customers Say about this product

-> I brought it for my Grandson birthday it was easy to put together.And was remote control when you wanted to move it or show him how to drive.
+> I brought it for my Grandson's birthday it was easy to put together.And was remote control when you wanted to move it or show him how to drive.

 ### Pros and Cons